Azure/azure-render-hub/docs/10-environments-overview.md

 This information is used to automatically scale down virtual machine pools as nodes become idle.

 For more information see [here](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).

+# Create an Environment

+For instructions on creating a new Environment see [here](11-environments-creation.md)